By : Quentin - Categories : Histoires de vêtements

 • 13.5oz denim developed from vintage jeans analyzed thread by thread

-• Rivets and hardware reproduced identically
+• Accurately reproduced rivets and hardware

-• Strong focus on denim irregularities
+• Extensive work on denim irregularities

 Lot.
 800XX | Lot.
 1001XX